By Patrick Colucci

 For home decorations, a HumanLight-related color scheme involves using three colors: red, blue and yellow/gold, based on the HumanLight symbol.
 There are candles, tableware, garlands, ornaments, and other decorations that can be obtained in these colors, and they can make for some very nice displays.

 In addition, there is an array of HumanLight-related merchandise available from EvolveFish.com and from the CafePress HumanLight Online Store.
-Both groupings of merchandise can be accessed from the Merchandise page on the HumanLight website.
 There are items such as coffee mugs, sweatshirts, t-shirts, tote bags, tree ornaments, candles, lapel pins, greeting cards, postcards, coasters, stickers, and a special music CD by Sonny Meadows.
 (HumanLight volunteers do not profit financially from the sale of merchandise.)

 However you choose to mark the occasion, it’s important to remember that the holiday is meant to focus on positive, secular values such as reason, compassion, humanity and hope.
 Create a festive atmosphere, either in a public event, or at home with friends and family.
 Be creative and have fun establishing your own traditions.
 Happy HumanLight!

 Patrick Colucci, a volunteer activist in the humanist movement, is Vice-Chair of the HumanLight Committee, a small non-profit volunteer group working to promote awareness of the holiday.
-They maintain the site www.humanlight.org, as a central clearinghouse of information, as well as the HumanLight Facebook group.
+Learn more at the HumanLight Facebook group.